Sub-barrier fusion enhancement due to positive Q-value four-neutron transfer

 In this work, the influence of positive $Q$-value four-neutron transfer (PQ4NT) on sub-barrier capture cross sections has been systematically examined within the empirical barrier distribution (EBD2) framework.
 It is shown that for reactions with $Q_{4n}>0$, such as $^{28}$Si, $^{32}$S+$^{154}$Sm and $^{40}$Ca+$^{94,96}$Zr, sustained neutron-pair transfer leads to a reduction in the fusion barrier height and a concomitant enhancement of capture cross sections at sub-barrier energies.
 In contrast, systems with positive $Q_{2n}$ but negative $Q_{4n}$ — exemplified by $^{18}$O+$^{58}$Ni and $^{18}$O+$^{116}$Sn — exhibit no discernible enhancement, as neutron transfer ceases after the initial pairs.
 The original EBD2 model accurately reproduces experimental data for reactions with $Q_{4n}<0$, including $^{16}$O+$^{154}$Sm and $^{48}$Ca+$^{154}$Sm.
 However, it systematically underestimates sub-barrier cross sections for reactions with $Q_{4n}>0$.
 By incorporating the PQ4NT effect through modifications to both the barrier height and distribution width, the predicted capture excitation functions for all 13 studied systems show significantly improved agreement with experimental data.
-Furthermore, time-dependent Hartree–Fock (TDHF) calculations corroborate these findings, indicating greater dynamic barrier reduction in $^{40}$Ca-induced reactions ($Q_{4n}>0$) compared to $^{48}$Ca-induced ones.
-The enhanced sub-barrier fusion cross sections are attributed to both barrier lowering and narrowing resulting from isovector dynamics.
-Predictions for as-yet unmeasured systems such as $^{36}$Ar+$^{208}$Pb and $^{44}$Ti+$^{208}$Pb also suggest observable PQ4NT-induced enhancement.
+Furthermore, TDHF calculations indicate greater dynamic barrier reduction in $^{40}$Ca-induced reactions (with $Q_{4n}>0$) compared to $^{48}$Ca-induced ones, and much larger neutron pickup probabilities are observed in the quasi-elastic scattering reactions induced by $^{40}$Ca. Predictions for as-yet unmeasured systems such as $^{36}$Ar+$^{208}$Pb and $^{44}$Ti+$^{208}$Pb also suggest observable PQ4NT-induced enhancement.
 These results underscore the critical role of multi-neutron transfer continuity in sub-barrier fusion dynamics.
-The proposed model extensions yield a $22\%$ reduction in cross-section deviation, demonstrating notable predictive improvement.
-Future investigations should extend these approaches to superheavy systems with positive $Q_{4n}$, such as $^{51}$V+$^{248}$Cm.
+The proposed model extensions yield a $20\%$ reduction in cross-section deviation, demonstrating notable predictive improvement.
+We have also quantified the predictive uncertainty of the model by deriving an energy-dependent RMSD.
+The uncertainties are within half an order of magnitude at sub-barrier energies and approximately $21.6\%$ at energies well above the barrier.